deroude/shortlink/README.md

 At this stage, the app provides naive implementations for URL processing and short link generation, as well as for a distributed numeric sequence mechanism.

+To run the application outside Docker:

+- change `application.yml` to point to `localhost` instead of `elasticsearch`
+- run the Elastic stack using `docker-compose -f docker-compose_elk.yml up`, then run the application from the IDE or shell.